 Welcome to the Department of Germanic Studies

 German has been taught at the University of Sydney since the 1850's, starting only a few years after the foundation of the University.
 A Chair of German was established in 1938.
 To this day, it remains the largest German department in NSW, among the largest in Australia, and offers a very wide range of study opportunities, from the most elementary courses through to supervised postgraduate research.
 The University also operates a number of student-exchange schemes with universities in the German-speaking world.
-We currently have exchange agreements with Freiburg, Vienna, Bamberg and Berlin.
+We currently have exchange agreements with universities in Bamberg, Berlin (FU and HU), Cologne, Constance, Freiburg, Munich and Vienna.
 If German is not the main subject of your degree, or you have already graduated, you can undertake a full three years of study in German by taking the Diploma in Modern Language Studies.

 Germanic Studies involves the study of the German language, and the culture for which that language is the medium: its literature, history, society and lifestyles.
-Study options include tuition in the German language, Business German if you might be using German in the commercial world, and on the cultural side, a whole range of fascinating seminars on German culture, film and literature from the 17th century through to the contemporary.
+Study options include tuition in the German language, and on the cultural side, a whole range of fascinating seminars on German culture, film and literature from the 17th century through to the contemporary.
 German also combines well with European studies, history, business and science, to name but a few.
 Whatever your interest in the area of German studies may be, we are likely to have a course to fit it.